Child victims of domestic abuse: 4 ways we’re supporting recovery

 87.5% of children we’ve helped at Breaking the Cycle say they’ve experienced an improvement in their feelings and emotions.
 What's more, 2/3 of parents reported seeing a positive change in their child’s self-esteem and confidence as well.

-There are more vulnerable children like Harvey who need our help.
-Please donate now to help Action for Children reach them.
+There are more vulnerable children who need our help.
+With your help we can reach them.